 This table is continuously updated based on the latest data.
 You can always find the latest version here.

-• I have reduced the range improvement with Model 3 aero hubcaps from 4.4% to 2.9% based on latest tests.
+• Increased Model 3 aero hubcap effect from 2.9% to 4% based on more tests.

 Range in miles:

 Range in km:

 How is ‘Range that should be advertised’ calculated?